deekue/elemental-toolkit/docs/content/en/docs/Creating derivatives/cosign.md

 weight: 2
 date: 2020-11-02
 description: >
-  How we use cosign in elemental-toolkit
+  Secure supply chain
 ---

 [Cosign](https://github.com/sigstore/cosign) is a project that signs and verifies containers and stores the signatures on OCI registries.

 You can check the cosign [github repo](https://github.com/sigstore/cosign) for more information.

-In elemental-toolkit we sign every container that we generate as part of our publish process so the signature can be verified during package installation with luet or during deploy/upgrades from a deployed system to verify that the containers have not been altered in any way since their build.
+In elemental-toolkit we sign every OCI artifact that we generate as part of our publish process so the signature can be verified during package installation with luet or during deploy/upgrades from a deployed system to verify that the containers have not been altered in any way since their build.

 Currently cosign provides 2 methods for signing and verifying.